-Benefiting from a privileged climate because it is largely sunny and protected from western disturbances by the summit of Arbizon its guardian angel, the Aure valley is a pleasant place and preserved from industrial development.
-From the village of Arreau, it goes up and stretches along the river the Neste d’Aure to Spain, the access to which is through the Tunnel of Aragnouet-Bielsa.
+Benefiting from a privileged climate as it enjoys plenty of sunshine and is protected from western disturbances by the summit of Arbizon, its guardian angel, the Aure valley is a pleasant place preserved from industrial development.
+From the village of Arreau, it rises and stretches along the Neste d’Aure river to Spain, accessed via the Aragnouet-Bielsa Tunnel.

-In this valley, mainly pastoral, Saint-Lary developed rapidly in the post-war period, particularly with the construction of large hydroelectric dams at high altitudes such as the cap de long dam and the ski resort, the development of which began in 1957.
+In this predominantly pastoral valley, Saint-Lary developed rapidly in the post-war period, notably with the construction of large high-altitude hydroelectric dams such as the Cap de Long dam and the ski resort, development of which began in 1957.

-Near the Spanish border, the direct access to the Sobrarbe region in Aragon (thanks to the Bielsa tunnel) is also one of the assets related to our valley.
-This region is exceptional with a surprising geological heritage.
-Canyons and rivers compete in beauty.
+Close to the Spanish border, direct access to the Sobrarbe region in Aragon (thanks to the Bielsa tunnel) is also one of the assets linked to our valley.
+This is an exceptional region with a surprising geological heritage.
+Canyons and rivers rival each other in beauty.

-The valleys of the Rioumajou and Moudang, Classified as a “Natura 2000″ site, allow you to observe numerous birds but also plant species specific to the Pyrenees.
-Discovery animations” await you, as well as donkey rides.
-Whether to fish or to walk, do not hesitate to inquire.
+The valleys of the Rioumajou and Moudang, Classified as a “Natura 2000” site, allow you to observe numerous birds as well as plant species unique to the Pyrenees.
+Discovery activities await you, as do donkey rides.
+Whether you’d like to fish or go for a walk, don’t hesitate to ask.